Summer Student Facilities Assistant

 Position Summary

 University Residences offers housing accommodations during the academic off-season for activities held on Western’s campus or in the greater Bellingham area.
 Between mid-June and September, thousands of visitors stay in Western’s residential buildings while attending conferences, institutes, tournaments, festivals and youth camps.
 Under the supervision of the Facilities Associate Director, the student works 40 hours per week along with some evenings and weekends.
-Housing accommodations in Birnam Wood are available to student the Facilities Assistant for the summer at a discounted rate.
+On-campus housing accommodations are available to student the Facilities Assistant for the summer at a discounted rate.

 The summer Facilities Assistant (FA) completes all tasks required to effectively support the Facilities unit prepare the residential facilities for occupancy.
 Paid training will be provided to prepare the summer FA to do their work in a safe and efficient manner.